cryptosteel/cryptosteel/README.md

 ￼<br>
 ![Cryptosteel](http://i.imgur.com/DmUPsNe.png)

-Cryptosteel is the premier indestructible backup tool for optimal offline storage of private keys, passwords and wallet recovery seeds without any third-party involvement.
+Cryptosteel is the premier indestructible backup tool for optimal offline storage of private keys, passwords and HD-Wallets recovery seeds without any third-party involvement.
 The technology combines the age-old idea of engraving with a DIY assembly format and materials that are stainless, rust-free, and fireproof up to 1200°C/2100°F to survive extreme conditions and unthinkable abuse.
 <p align="center">
 CREATED WITH GENEROUS HELP OF CROWDFUNDERS:</p>
 <B><br>